-1. Check wires for deterioration or oxidation.
+1. Check wires for deterioration or oxidation or burns.

-2. Replace any that seem brittle or where the wire insulation has deteriorated or fallen off.
+2. Replace any that seem brittle or where the wire insulation has deteriorated, fallen off or burned off.

 3. Check terminals for oxidation (discoloration).

 4. If you are near salt air or if you notice corrosion on the stainless exterior of the kiln for whatever reason (like certain fumes generated by your work) then do this far more frequently.